-Assist individuals with mental illness living in the community to understand their right to be free from discrimination in employment, housing, education, and public services and accommodations, and to take steps to secure those rights.
+Assist individuals with mental illness living in the community to understand their right to be free from discrimination in employment, education, housing, and public services and accommodations, and to take steps to secure those rights.

-Description: Individuals with mental illness have the right to be free from disability discrimination in employment, housing, education, and public entities and accommodations.
+Description: Individuals with mental illness have the right to be free from disability discrimination in employment, housing, and public entities and accommodations.

-- 3.1 Provide direct legal and advocacy services in matters involving an individual with mental illness who has experienced discrimination in any of the following areas: - Imposition of unlawful disability-related question(s) by a public accommodation, public entity, or employer. - Failure to provide a reasonable accommodation in employment or other discriminatory employment practices. - Failure to provide a reasonable accommodation in education or other discriminatory education practices, including failure to provide appropriate educational services. - Failure of a public entity or public accommodation to provide reasonable modifications to rules and policies, including but not limited to modifications for service animals. - Discriminatory housing practices that prevent or burden people with mental illness from living in the housing of their choice. - Denial of reasonable modifications for justice-involved individuals with mental illness in criminal justice proceedings and denial of services in the most integrated setting possible. - 3.2 Provide timely and accurate disability rights information on employment, housing, education, and public services and accommodations to provide individuals with mental illness the tools to secure their rights.
+- 3.1 Provide direct legal and advocacy services, and/or systemic advocacy, in matters involving an individual with mental illness who has experienced discrimination in any of the following areas: - Imposition of unlawful disability-related question(s) by a public accommodation, public entity, or employer.

+- Failure to provide a reasonable accommodation in employment or other discriminatory employment practices. - Failure to provide a reasonable accommodation in education or other discriminatory education practices, including failure to provide appropriate educational services. - Failure of a public entity or public accommodation to provide reasonable modifications to rules and policies, including but not limited to modifications for service animals. - Discriminatory housing practices, including denial of reasonable accommodations and modifications, that prevent or burden people with mental illness from living in the housing of their choice. - Denial of reasonable modifications for justice-involved individuals with mental illness in law enforcement interaction, and criminal justice and other court or administrative proceedings, including denial of services in the most integrated setting possible. - 3.2 Provide timely and accurate disability rights information on employment, housing, education, and public services and accommodations to provide individuals with mental illness the tools to secure their rights, and in-person or virtual legal rights training sessions.